MirayXS/DiscordPrivacyPolicy/README.md

 ## THE INFORMATION WE COLLECT AND HOW WE COLLECT IT
 ### Data Collected Automatically
-The Discord Bot Applications automatically store the Guild Information.
+The Discord Bot Applications automatically store the Guild Information on a Guild join.
 * Guild ID
 * Guild Name
 * Guild Icon Data